-That means more reps for more sets and of course, greater gains over time!
+More reps and more sets = greater gains over time.

 L-Arginine is a perfect example.

-If it’s better pumps you’re after, you want L-Citrulline.
-Not L-Arginine (or any other kind of Arginine).
+If it’s better pumps and fuller muscles you’re after, you want L-Citrulline, not Arginine.

 L-Citrulline Improves Cardiovascular Health

-This makes it a natural and safe first line of defense against high blood pressure.
+This makes it a natural and safe first-line defense against high blood pressure.